Contributors: Deanna Banks, Jessica Homann, and Kevin Reddy

 - Balance innovation with organizational stability

-As healthcare systems look at the year ahead, three key developments emerge as central to leadership strategy:
+As health systems look ahead, three key developments emerge as central to leadership strategy:

 1. Value-Based Healthcare Evolution